castorini/castor/idf_baseline/docs/idf-baseline.md

 python3 build_vocab.py
 ```

-After running the script you should have the following directory structure:
+After running the script, you should have the following directory structure:

 ```
 ├── raw-dev